WordPress/HelpHub/README.md

 As this is a WordPress community project, all development must have a strong commitment to accessibility and responsive design.
 We will also be following the [WordPress coding standards](https://codex.wordpress.org/WordPress_Coding_Standards) throughout the project.

-Given that we will ultimately need to localise the whole site for different languages, please use `wporg-forums` as the text domain for all text strings.
+Given that we will ultimately need to localize the whole site for different languages, please use `wporg-forums` as the text domain for all text strings.

 Database from staging site is located in `wp-content/staging-database` folder.
 There you can find database files for WordPress Importer, Widget Importer & Exporter, Duplicator and UpdraftPlus.